 We’d love to hear about your recent fishing experience.
-Send us your own fishing report through ODFW Fishing Reports -- the information will be forwarded to the local biologist who may use it to update various ODFW resources such as the Weekly Recreation Report.
+Send us your own fishing report through ODFW Fishing Reports -- the information will be forwarded to the local biologist who may use it to update various ODFW resources such as the weekly Recreation Report.

 ANTELOPE FLAT RESERVOIR: rainbow trout

-BEND PINE NURSERY POND: trout
+BEND PINE NURSERY: rainbow trout

 BIKINI POND: rainbow trout